jtriley-eth/ether-deck/README.md

 match the built-in selectors will never be delegatecalled to.

 The `syscall` function, which verifies signatures in a loop, assumes the length of the signature array is equal to the current threshold.
-This means if the threshold is not equal to the signature array length, the call will fail.
+This means if the number of signatures is less than the threshold, the call fails.
+However, since the signatures are appended to the end of the calldata, if the number of signatures is greater than the threshold, the remaining signatures will be ignored.

 Additionally, the signature verification loop assumes signatures are in ascending order of associated public keys.
 That is to say each recovered address MUST be greater than the last.
 If this